philterd/philter/docs/docs/redaction/ledgers.md

 ## Exporting Ledger Entries

-A document's full ledger chain can be exported as a portable JSON document so it can be archived externally and later re-verified — each exported entry carries its `hash` and `previousHash`, so the chain's integrity can be checked offline.
+A document's full ledger chain can be exported as a portable JSON document so it can be archived externally and later re-verified.
+Each exported entry carries its `hash` and `previousHash`, so the chain's integrity can be checked offline.

 * **Dashboard**: open a document's ledger with **View**, then use **Export (JSON)** to download the chain.
 * **API**: `GET /api/ledger/{documentId}/export` returns the chain as a downloadable JSON document.
 See the [Ledger API](../api_and_sdks/api/ledger_api.md#export-a-documents-ledger-chain).